 Our most-wanted PS4 games list doesn't end there because Sony got out in front of supporting independent game developers.

-Octodad: Dadliest Catch from Young Horses and Transistor from Supergiant Games came to Sony's console in April and May last year.
-Outlast from Red Barrels Studio made the PC-to-PS4 transition in February.
+Octodad: Dadliest Catch from Young Horses and Transistor from Supergiant Games came to Sony's console in April and May two years ago.